OSO-Assigner-Bot-Team/j0bg1va/README.md

 - Discord integration
 - SQlite for database (What ORM?)
 - Google Spreadsheet to input output data.
+- oso google drive is used for holding attachments and accesing spreadsheet
 - Periodically sync database and spreadsheet (how often?)
 - Jobs need to handle multiple types of jobs
 	- Things that basic automaton will create a thread: